 Besides, another important use of NFTs is as virtual real estate in the metaverse.
 Just like in the real world, NFTs allow people to own, sell, and rent real estate virtually.
 They can also build various environments and experiences, as we have seen in Decentraland and The Sandbox.
 NFTs also function as a “key” that not only allows the owner entry into a location but also grants the ability to concede entry to others.

 Remarkably, NFTs are not limited to metaverse avatars or virtual land.
-They can represent a range of items including vehicles in racing games like REVV Racing or weapons in games like Age of Rust and The Six Dragons.
-NFTs can also be wearables for characters in the metaverse.
+They can represent a range of items including vehicles in racing games like REVV Racing .
+Plus, they can also act as weapons in games like; Age of Rust and The Six Dragons.
+In fact, NFTs can also be wearables, otherwise known as digital fashion for your avatar.

 Digital sneaker powerhouse RTFKT offers digital sneakers for metaverse avatars and even partnered with video game legend, Atari to release exclusive NFT sneakers.
 What’s more, even Italian luxury fashion label Dolce & Gabbana (D&G) released custom-designed metaverse wearables with its first NFT collection!

 Alternatively, NFTs can also be used as tickets for various online and offline events, including music concerts and brand events.
 The holders of BAYC NFTs, for example, had exclusive access to the collection’s recently held Ape Fest.
 Speaking of events, festivals, conferences, and summits, among others, can also issue NFT attendance badges, called POAPs.
 These are NFTs event holders freely give to attendees to prove that they attended a particular event.

 Other Tokens In The Metaverse